gbif/ssg-gb26/content/en.md

 See the [programme page](https://gb26.gbif.org/en/programme/) for more details on the individual events.

+Please note that the location of the Dinner on 21 October has changed.
+The new location is at the Hooglandse Kirk.

-Please check out the special offers for GB26 attendees [here](https://gb26.gbif.org/en/travel-accommodation/#special-offers-for-gb26-attendees).
+Check out the special offers for GB26 attendees [here](https://gb26.gbif.org/en/travel-accommodation/#special-offers-for-gb26-attendees).

 ### Biodiversity_Next